Cursor Tri-Sync

 Using the Cursor Tool:

-Select the Cursor Tool: Navigate to the tool tray at the bottom or side of the interface.
-Click on the cursor icon to select the TriSync Cursor Tool.
-Alternatively, press the space bar to quickly switch to the cursor tool.
+Select the Cursor Tool: Navigate to the Magic Movement tools at the top of the Video Canvas Window.
+Click on the cursor icon to select the Cursor Tri-Sync Tool.

-Activate Pan and Tilt Mode: With the cursor tool selected, move your cursor around the canvas.
+Activate Pan and Tilt Mode: With the cursor tool selected, click and move your cursor around the canvas.
 The camera will follow your cursor's movements in real-time.
-To change directions, simply move the cursor while click and holding or using the space bar.
+To change directions, simply move the cursor while click and holding.

 Activate Zoom: While the cursor tool is active, use your scroll wheel or trackpad to zoom in or out.
 Point your cursor at the desired location on the canvas (e.g., a person, object, or specific area).
 Scroll to zoom in or out, adjusting the speed based on how fast you scroll.